 host myip.opendns.com resolver1.opendns.com

-This command calls OpenDNS and returns your public IP address.
+This command queries OpenDNS and returns your public IP address.

 user@host:~# host myip.opendns.com resolver1.opendns.com